KentChun33333/blog/content/Experiment/WhyPelican.md

-Title: Kick-off the blog
+Title: Autumn Memo
 date: 2016-11-21 17:00
-Author : Kent Chiu
+Author: Kent Chiu
+Tags: notes

-It has been a long time for considering to actually build a blog of myself.
+It has been a long time for considering to build a personal blog.

-I've tried lots of free-blog such as Wix, Wordpress ... and also benchmarked lots of static-generate-site tools such as Hexo (node-js), Hugo (go), Jukely (Ruby) and Pelican (python).
+After tried lots of free-blog such as
+- Wix
+- Wordpress
+- ...etc

+Benchmarked lots of static-generate-site suit such as :
+- Hexo (node-js)
+- Hugo (go)
+- Jekyll (Ruby)
+- Pelican (python).

-After testing the flavors, I just found that current Pelican might be have the best support on ipython-notebook, which is the tool I really love.
+I just found that Pelican might be have the best support on ipython-notebook.
 So, I adopted the Pelican-suit for my personal blog.

-*Sincerely*
-*Kent*